 Free initial appointment

 We offer all new clients a free initial chat with one of our bright lease extension experts.
-A free initial chat with one of our bright experts lasts around 30 minutes and usually takes place over a cup of tea or coffee, either at our Christchurch or Ringwood offices.
+This can be over the phone, through video call or in person at our Christchurch or Ringwood offices.

 Where a face-to-face meeting is necessary, we have put the required safety measures in place.